trepanning-io/docker-aint-a-vm/README.md

 So Alpine is just over 4MB.
 Where does the other 54MB (Python2) and 77MB (Python3) come from?
 That is the Python runtime.

 To be fair Python does describe itself as a "batteries included" programming language.
 And it is a syntactically light and very flexible programming language.
 Python does a lot of heavy lifting for the programming and the runtime is the muscle that does that lifting.
 Python sure has some big :muscle:

+### Node

+Here is another fat boy.
+Node takes the #2 spot in our Docker image leader board.
+Like Python, the Node container is based on Alpine 3.7.
+And like Python the vast majority of the image size is the Node runtime.

+Node, like Python, does a lot for the programmer and does so using Javascript! :dizzy_face:

+### Bash

+Compared to the previous scripting languages Bash is tiny.
+It's no bigger than the Alpine image it is based on.
+But it's hardly a fair comparison to Python and Node.
+To do much more with Bash would require installing additional applications and using Bash to interact with their CLI.

+### Golang

+This is the first of the compiled languages.
+It's the first language to leave the MB territory and enter the KB.
+But to do that there are a few tricks.

+Docker isolates one or more processes from the rest of the host, making only the kernel - and only some of it system calls - available.
+Because Golang is compiled we can drastically reduce the dependencies using a multi-stage Docker files.
+This means using one "fat" container to build the executable and then copy that exectuable into an empty container.
+But wait, if all Golang is doing is printing a string to the screen, and that should take 100 bytes or so, why are the Golang containers 1.2MB and 750KB?

+Once again, it is our old friend the runtime.
+While Golang does not do "as much" for the programmer as Python or Node, it still does a lot.
+Those Go routines don't run in thin air!
+The stripped version of the container is using certain compiler flags to remove unnecessary code.

+### Assembler

+And finally the winner for the smallest Docker image.
+300B almost 1000x smaller than the next smallest.
+Like the Golang images, this image is built using a multi-stage Dockerfile so that only the executable goes into the final image.
+Because it is assembler the programmer has to do **everything**.
+On the flip side that means our container has almost nothing more than the instruction to print and the 12(-ish) bytes to print.

+There are 3 things you need to know.

+1. I am not a software developer by trade (although I can code in multiple languages with the help of Stack Overflow :trollface:)
+2. The last time I wrote any assembler was back in University, over 20 years ago :scream:
+3. I had no idea what I was doing in assembler then and still have no idea now!

+It is for these reasons that the `nasm` container exits with a code of 1.
+It should not, but I have no idea how to fix it.
+Fortunatly it's does not matter.

+## What does this all mean and why should you care

+By looking at different programming languages we have learned that a container does not need to contain anything but the exact code it needs to operate.
+It needs no files (other than the executable), directories or anything else supporting it.
+Depending on the programming language you maybe forced to included an OS.
+Scripting languages like Python and Node can suffer from needing to "download half the Internet" before they can do anything useful.

+The programming language you choose can have a massive impact on your containerized infrastructure.
+A system based on images that are MB will always be cheaper and more responsive than a system based on images that are GB.
+Storage maybe cheap, but would you rather be waiting to download a 1GB image or a 1MB image before your service is online?

+To be clear.
+I am not advocating you must use a compiled language to get the "full benefit" of a container.
+Node and Python have their place, just as Golang does.
+And there are techniques you can use in the Dockerfile to minimise total image storage (and transfer).
+But if your containers are so big you can't tell the difference from a VM are you sure you're using the technology?